Some Rigidity Theorem for Anosov Geodesic Flows: Proof of Theorem

 To conclude our argument, let us use the Birkhoff Ergodic theorem.
 First, we note that as $K\geq -c^2$, then the negative part of the Ricci curvature is integrable on $SM$.
-Thus by a result in Guimar\~aes \cite{flo:gui}, we have that the Ricci curvature is integrable on $SM$.
-Therefore, as $M$ has finite volume.
-Then the Birkhoff ergodic theorem and equation (\ref{eq1 LRHD}) give us
+Thus, from a result of Guimar\~aes in \cite{flo:gui}, we have that the Ricci curvature is integrable on $SM$.
+Therefore, as $M$ has finite volume, from Birkhoff ergodic theorem and equation (\ref{eq1 LRHD}) we have

-Since, the sectional curvature satisfies $K\geq -c^{2}$, then the previous equation implies that $Ric(\theta)\equiv -c^2$.
-Thus, we conclude that \end{proof}

-As an immediate consequence of the Lemma \ref{L. R. H. D.} we have: \begin{C} [Conjecture 1 implies Conjecture 2] Let $M$ be a complete Riemannian manifold with finite volume, sectional curvature bounded below by $-c^2$, and Anosov geodesic flow.
-If the unstable Lyapunov exponents are constants equal to $c$, over all periodic orbits, then $M$ has constant negative sectional curvature equal to $-c^2$. \end{C}
+Since the sectional curvature satisfies $K\geq -c^{2}$, then the previous equation implies that $\rm{Ric}(\theta)\equiv -c^2$.
+Thus, we conclude that \end{proof} As an immediate consequence of Lemma \ref{L. R. H. D.} we get the following corollary, which proves that Conjecture 2 implies Conjecture 1. \begin{corollary} Let $M$ be a complete Riemannian manifold with finite volume, sectional curvature bounded below, and Anosov geodesic flow.
+If the unstable Lyapunov exponents of all periodic orbits are constants equal to $c_{{\inf}}$, then $M$ has constant negative sectional curvature equal to $-c_{_{\inf}}^2$. \end{corollary}